YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 As mentioned earlier, *if* the strategy worked, the economic prospects of the company are quite considerable, which was the very reason I was so keen to join the firm in the first place.
 As my knowledge of the company's business and systems deepens, this goal seems to be getting farther and farther away from us.
-Our company actually has a series of strategies that can be profitable on a small scale, but the CEO does not seem interested in these.
-He has made a name for himself in the first half of his career and has accumulated a net worth enough for several after-lifes.
-However, people tend to see idea as their valuable asset.
-When you think of an idea an property, it is difficult to abandon it, even if your idea is like the faint little golden snitch in Quidditch.
+Our company has a series of strategies that can be profitable on a small scale, but the CEO does not seem interested in these.
+He has made a name for himself in the first half of his career and has accumulated a net worth enough for several after-life.
+However, people tend to see ideas as their valuable asset.
+When you think of an idea a property, it is difficult to abandon it, even if your idea is like the faint little golden snitch in Quidditch.
 The game of chasing a small golden snitch could be interesting, but that would certainly hurt the morale of the team.
 No one would chase the snitch for you with empty tummies.

-In the performance review at beginning of the 2019 fiscal year, I heard the classic one.
+In the performance review at the beginning of the 2019 fiscal year, I heard the classic one.
-*You perform well in the past year, however the firm didn't do so well so blah-blah* Yup, I got a small bonus with no pay rise.
+*You perform well in the past year, however, the firm didn't do so well so blah-blah* Yup, I got a small bonus with no pay rise.

 Utilitarian I believe that in the first ten years of your career, you pay rise must beat the inflation.
-The loss for not getting pay rise this early in your career, even if it is calculated as the net present value, is considerable.
+The loss for not getting a pay rise this early in your career, even if it is calculated as the net present value, is considerable.
 Not to mention the impact on compounded pay rises in the future.

-I admire our CEO for his persistence and constance pursue for the goal and vision of his.
-Which, sadly, could be a double edged sword.
+I admire our CEO for his persistence and constantly pursue the goal and vision of his.
+Which, sadly, could be a double-edged sword.

-My experience in this firm, to put it simply, is like sitting in a small boat, floating in the sea, and you don't really get to drive the boat.
+My experience in this firm, to put it simply, is like sitting in a small boat, floating in the sea, and you don't get to drive the boat.

 It’s time to get back on the road again.